- Tor hardcover published November 1997

 Although Touched By the Gods is not part of an existing series, nor are there any plans to make it part of a new series, I'm not ruling out the possibility of someday writing prequels or sequels.

-Both editions, hardcover and paperback, use the same cover art by Tristan Elwell, whose other work includes the covers for King and Raven, by Cary James, and The Willing Spirit, by Piers Anthony and Alfred Tella.
+All editions use the same cover art by Tristan Elwell, whose other work includes the covers for King and Raven, by Cary James, and The Willing Spirit, by Piers Anthony and Alfred Tella.
 His style's very different from most of the cover art I'd had previously, but I like it.
-(In fact, I like it enough that I bought the original painting; it's hanging right outside my office.)
+(In fact, I like it enough that not only did I buy reprint rights for the Misenchanted Press edition, I bought the original painting; it's hanging in my dining room.)